-The German designer was joined by Dezeen's founder and editor-in-chief Marcus Fairs for an exclusive interview about his approach to designing the new sofa system, which is called Costume.
+The German designer was joined by Dezeen's founder and editor-in-chief Marcus Fairs for an exclusive interview about his approach to designing the new sofa system.

 The design features four modules – a seating module, armrests and a pouf – that can be arranged in numerous configurations and joined together with colourful plastic connectors to suit the needs of the user.

 Costume is intended as a departure from traditional sofa construction, which typically consists of a metal or wooden frame that houses an assemblage of belts, springs, foam and upholstery.